All of us have a role to play in stopping HIV in our communities by:

-The easiest way to protect yourself and your sex partners from passing on HIV and most STIs during sex is to use a condom and water-based lubricant (lube).
+One way to protect yourself and your partners from HIV and most STIs is to use condoms and water-based lubricant during sex.

 Sex with condoms is called safe or protected sex because condoms keep people safe from HIV and most other STIs.

 Sex without a condom is called unsafe or unprotected sex because it can put you or your partner at risk of getting HIV or other STIs.